cms-L1TK/firmware-hls/README.md

         vivado_hls -p <project>

 ### Track Quality Specific Instructions
+In the TrackQuality directory first run:

+        setupEnv.sh environment.yml Install

+This will install a miniconda python environment under the Install dir within the TrackQuality dir (or manually install the packages listed in environment.yml if you have an existing conda install)

+Then run:

+        source env.sh

+to setup the python environment

 To generate the track quality HLS from a python saved model format run:

         run_TQ_coniferconversion.sh

-In the track quality folder.
-This requires three python packages to be installed in whatever python environment you will be using:
-- joblib
-- Numpy
-- xgboost (contains scikit-learn)

 Once run this will generate the 2 HLS files for the track quality firmware (BDT.h and parameters.h) and a reference datafile that will be compared with the csim output.
 To run the track quality csim, synth etc.. :